Comprehensive Car Insurance

 - Hail isn’t the only climate event covered.
 Flooding, as well as other natural disasters, are usually covered by your insurer as well.

-Do I need comprehensive coverage?
+Do I need comprehensive insurance?

 In most cases, it’s up to you.
 This will be optional coverage that you’ll have in addition to your liability and collision coverage on your car insurance.